hendriknielaender/double-trouble/data/blog/product_engineers.md

 investing in its quality.

-Plenty of companies that are outside of the initial startup struggle here.
+Plenty of companies that are outside of the inital startup phase struggle here.
 Companies like Amazon try to combat this with slogans like "it's always day one".
 Though it is just a sentiment, just a slogan, the idea is needed for many companies.

 > The more problems we solve for the user, the more the flow of money into the company can increase.